dliedke/SpaceShipGame/README.md

 Play the game here (hit F11 for better full screen experience): https://dliedke.github.io/SpaceShipGame/spaceship.html

+Spaceship HTML/CSS/JS game for browse in PC (arrows to move, space to shoot) or mobile phone (buttons to move and auto shoot)

-Spaceship HTML/CSS/JS game created with Claude AI:
+Created with Claude AI Sonet 3.5:

 This is the complete and final version of the game, including increased difficulty and the player explosion effect.
 Here are the key features and changes: